caocmai/Maker/README.md

 ## Deployment

-Project can be accessed at https://maker-s-a.herokuapp.com/
+Project is deployed to https://maker-s-a.herokuapp.com/

 ## Authors